Home » Can Hermit Crabs Make You Sick?

 Instead, it hides in the underwater caves of the Caribbean Sea.
 Using a venom, much like rattlesnakes, can liquefy the organs of other crustaceans.

-There are over 600 types of hermit crab, and all of them are non-venomous.
+There are over 600 types of hermit crabs, all non-venomous.

 According to Current Biology, two main species are kept as pets, namely the Caribbean and Ecuadorian hermit crabs.
 The only threat to humans is their claws.

 Even if a hermit crab pinched you and broke the skin, you’re unlikely to get sick.
-You should still clean the wound and disinfect it, as bacteria from the hermit’s cage, water, and sand may cause a mild infection.
+You should still clean and disinfect the wound, as bacteria from the hermit’s cage, water, and sand may cause a mild infection.

 what kind of diseases do hermit crabs carry?